 That’s where Sabrina started to hear the success stories – and to tell her own.
 During the 37 days Cassandra spent in the Level IV NICU at Children’s Memorial Hermann Hospital, Sabrina wrote a blog for Avery’s Angels, sharing with other parents the message of hope that she’d looked so hard for.

 Dr. Cox reiterates that message of hope.
 While gastroschisis is a major birth defect, parents need to know that it is almost always curable with surgery.
 According to Dr. Cox, while there are cases of complicated gastroschisis, the majority require a single operation to reconstruct the abdominal wall.
-“Long term, most infants live normal lives,” he says, and only 5 percent to 10 percent require future surgery.
+“Long term, most infants live normal lives,” he says, and only 5% to 10% require future surgery.

 Today, four-year-old Cassandra is, as her mother describes, a “very active, extremely loving little peacemaker.”
 Surrounded by the adoring men in her life – her dad and two brothers, 10-year-old Charles and 18-month-old Clark – she’s all about princesses and anything pink or purple.
 Cassandra is a happy, healthy normal preschooler with a bright future and no residual health problems.